 In July 2024, our management approved, committed to, and initiated a plan of reorganization (the Plan) focused on reallocating resources to our key growth areas.
-The Plan includes the exit of employees and the closing of real estate sites in certain markets in service to growing technology teams and capabilities in strategic locations.
+The Plan included the exit of employees and the closing of real estate sites in certain markets in service to growing technology teams and capabilities in strategic locations.
 The actions associated with the Plan were substantially complete in the first quarter of fiscal 2025.
-Total restructuring costs associated with the Plan are estimated to be approximately \$236 million.
-During the six months ended January 31, 2025, we recorded a \$13 million charge in connection with the Plan.
+Total restructuring costs associated with the Plan are estimated to be approximately \$238 million.
+During the nine months ended April 30, 2025, we recorded a \$14 million charge in connection with the Plan.
 This charge is primarily related to severance, employee benefits, and site closure costs and is recorded to restructuring in our condensed consolidated statements of operations.
 See Note 13, "Restructuring," for more information.
-See Note 12, "Segment Information," for more information.